Benedetto da Rovezzano

 Pope Leo X sent twelve terra cotta medallions by Rovezzano to Cardinal Wolsey.
 The sculptor himself went to England in 1524.
 Wolsey commissioned a tomb for himself, but fell from royal favour before its completion, but King Henry VIII of England ordered its completion.
 King Charles I of England wished to be buried in it although it remained empty until Nelson was buried in it.

-Four bronze angels designed by Rovezzano for Wolsey's tomb have come to light and will be acquired by the Victoria and Albert Museum.
+Four bronze angels designed by Rovezzano for Wolsey's tomb have come to light and were acquired by the Victoria and Albert Museum.
+Four large bronze candlesticks nearly 3 metres in height designed by Rovezzano were an addition to the tomb commissioned by King Henry VIII, and are now in the Saint Bavo's Cathedral, Ghent, having been acquired by the Bishop of Ghent Anthony Triest in the 17th century.

-V&A Museum has now required the 4 angels and are currently touring England.
-They are currently on display at Newark Museum in Leicester until October 2018.